shinya-tokyo/M5Stack_Core2/README.md

 4.2.
 (For three_motor_control.cpp) Connect 5+ cables to M5Stack Core2 (+/- and signal G32, G33, G27 pin).
 External power is needed.

-5. The motor rotates CW & CCW changing it's velocity.
+5. Write the program to the M5Stack and the motor rotates CW & CCW changing it's velocity.

 =